Who is the Biggest Investor in the Stock Market, and Why Should You Care?

 You can invest in only two assets: a risk-free asset and public equities.
 Your choices are: A) 100% risk-free, or B) 10% risk-free and 90% equities.
 What sort of returns would make you choose B?

 What does family planning have to do with investing?

 We recently launched a new sub-section of our website, Elm Labs, as a place to experiment with interactive research and educational tools.
-We launched with a simple (yet tricky) […]
+Our first post: a (yet tricky) family planning puzzle.

 Fees or Performance?